Adeelmunir707/Machine-Learning-Projects/README.md

 # Coding-Samurai-inturnship-tasks
-These tasks are the actually Machine Learning Projects for the Coding Samurai Intership Program-2023
+These tasks are the actually Machine Learning Projects for the Coding Samurai Intership Programm September -2023